JuliaDynamics/TransitionsInTimeseries.jl/paper/paper.md

 ### Ease of use

-TransitionsInTimeseries.jl is accessible to any scientist thanks to the convenience functions it provides to detect and predict transitions in time series with only a few lines of code.
-A frequent prediction technique relies on observing, prior to a transition, an increase of the variance and the AR1 regression coefficient of the detrended time series, which is a consequence of Critical Slowing Down (CSD, [@scheffer_early-warning_2009]) and is here measured by Kendall's $\tau$ coefficient.
+TransitionsInTimeseries.jl is accessible to any scientist thanks to the convenience functions it provides to detect and predict transitions in timeseries with only a few lines of code.
+A frequent prediction technique relies on observing, prior to a transition, an increase of the variance and the AR1 regression coefficient of the detrended timeseries, which is a consequence of Critical Slowing Down (CSD, [@scheffer_early-warning_2009]) and is here measured by Kendall's $\tau$ coefficient.
-To assess whether this increase is significant, one can perform a statistical test, for instance by performing the same computations on 1,000 surrogates of the original time series [@haaga_timeseriessurrogatesjl_2022].
-The increase in variance and AR1 coefficient can be considered significant if the original time series classifies in the uppermost 5% of the surrogates, corresponding to a p-value $p<0.05$.
+To assess whether this increase is significant, one can perform a statistical test, for instance by performing the same computations on 1,000 surrogates of the original timeseries [@haaga_timeseriessurrogatesjl_2022].
+The increase in variance and AR1 coefficient can be considered significant if the original timeseries classifies in the uppermost 5% of the surrogates, corresponding to a p-value $p<0.05$.
 All these steps can be performed, along with a visualisation of the results within a few lines only: